Chinese Coins with Flower

 section above, coins with flower

-started to become more commonly
+holes started to become more

-seen during the Tang
+commonly seen during the Tang

 Dynasty.